 When determining the fair value of the properties, net present value of future cash flow over 30 years is calculated.
 When determining the cash flow, general accepted valuation techniques are applied, such as international valuation standard, IVS no. 1 Market Value Basis of Valuation.
 The valuation model is based on estimated free cash flow to the owners and assumptions applied that reflect the market conditions at the accounting date.
-The cash flow of the properties is based on estimated on estimated expenses.
+The cash flow of the properties is based on estimation of rental income less estimated expenses.